Table of Contents

 • RFID readers (Ethernet)

-The diagram below shows the various components that can be connected to the Climkit Gateway.
+The diagram below indicates the various elements that can be connected to the Climkit Gateway.

-The Gateway connects to the internet via a 4G router or through a local internet connection if available.
+The Gateway connects to the internet via a 4G router or via a local internet connection if available.

-The RS485 port allows for the direct connection of RS485-Modbus electrical meters.
+The RS485 port allows for direct connection of RS485-Modbus electrical meters.

-An RS485-MBus converter enables the connection of heating and water meters with the MBus communication protocol.
+An RS485-MBus converter allows for the connection of heating and water meters with the MBus communication protocol.

 3. Cloud Gateway connection

-In some cases, it is possible to bypass a Gateway by installing a 4G router or LAN router and an RS485/Ethernet converter.
+In some cases, it is possible to forgo a Gateway by installing a 4G router or LAN router and an RS485/Ethernet converter.

-For now, this configuration is only possible for reading electrical meters that communicate via the Modbus protocol.
+For now, this configuration is only possible for reading electric meters that communicate via the Modbus protocol.

 Cloud Gateway with 4G Router